NelisW/my3D-Trium/building/Trium-calibration.md

 	- If the centre is lower than the lowest edge, aim to set the bed edges higher than the centre.
 In other words use the Z_MIN value at the centre as reference and adjust the edges to be higher.
 	- If the centre is higher than the highest edge, set all the edge heights to be equal but lower than the centre.
 -  Repeat the process, iteratively measuring the values at C, X, Y and Z.   Adjust the bed level at each of the towers to get the same value at all three towers.
-- Move the nozzle to home (to calibrate the top end-stops)  and repeat the measurements, until the values at the bed edges settle to the same value.
+- Move the nozzle to home (to calibrate the top endstops)  and repeat the measurements, until the values at the bed edges settle to the same value.
 -  After about three or four iterations around the circle, my bed printer's bed levels settled down on

 |C |X |Y|Z|